-The Adoption Act 1984 does not prevent a person from making an application for an adoption order in Victoria if leave of the Family Court has not been granted.
+The Adoption Act 1984 (External link) does not prevent a person from making an application for an adoption order in Victoria if leave of the Family Court has not been granted.
 Without leave, a natural parent’s parental responsibility under the Family Law Act does not stop.

 For more information about parenting orders:

 - Family Court of Australia – Parenting orders (External link)

 - Australian Government – Parenting orders (External link)

 If you want more information about adopting a step-child please contact Adoption Victoria by emailing email@example.com (External link).

 Adoption is usually associated with young children, but it is also possible for adults to be adopted.
 Often, this is to formalise an existing close relationship within the family.